 The RF algorithm is relatively robust against uninformative predictors by only selecting the strongest predictors as splitting criterion (Hamza and Larocque, 2005; Kuhn and Johnson, 2013).
-Although the reduction of the predictor set may not necessarily lead to a reduced error, it can still benefit model interpretability and reduce computational time (Chandrashekar and Sahin, 2014).
+Although And even though the reduction of the predictor set may not necessarily lead to a reduced error model performance, it can still benefit model interpretability and reduce

-CA-1 was not only conducted to remove uninformative predictors, but to study the relationship between the environmental variables and the response value.
-The clustered profiles were paired with the corresponding predictor values, and the numeric
+205 computational time (Chandrashekar and Sahin, 2014).
+However, the feature selection based on CA-1 was not only conducted to remove uninformative predictors, but also to study the relationship between the environmental variables and the response value-predictor-response relation.

-- 190 predictors are tested for normality with the Shapiro-Wilk test.
-The Kruskal-Wallis test is used to compare the distributions of predictor values between the three clusters.
+The clustered profiles were paired with the corresponding predictor values, and the numeric predictors are tested for normality with the Shapiro-Wilk test.
+The Kruskal-Wallis test is was used to compare the distributions of predictor values

+210 between the three clusters.
 The resulting p-values were adjusted for multiple comparison by controlling the false discovery rate (Benjamini and Yekutieli, 2001).
-All predictor values with significant differences in means ($\alpha = 0.05$) were used as predictors for the RF models of the respective depth levels.
-To gain further insight in the predictor-response relationship, the Dunn's test was performed on the significant response variables as a post hoc analysis. - 195 Preliminary results have shown, that categorical predictors and the usage of the Cartesian coordinate space can lead to artifacts in the maps of predicted soil texture.
+All predictor values.
+All predictors with significant differences in means between the three clusters ( $\alpha = 0.05$ ) were used as predictors for the RF models of the respective depth levels.
+To gain further insight in into the predictor-response relationship, the Dunn's test was performed on the significant response variables these predictors as a post hoc analysis.
+This allows to determine which clusters show significant differences concerning the particular predictors.

+Preliminary results have shown, that categorical predictors and the usage of the Cartesian coordinate space can lead to artifacts artefacts in the maps of predicted soil texture.
 Two more models were built in addition to the model using the full predictor set (full) in order to tackle this problem.
 One model is leaving out the petrography and genesis layers as predictors (no geo) and the other is leaving out petrography, genesis, longitude and latitude (no geo+coords).